Cross-Modal Graph with Meta Concepts for Video Captioning: Experiments

 \textbf{The visualization of the generated captions from the videos.} In Figure \ref{fig:cap_vis}, we present the visualization examples of our generated video captions.
-For each video, we show the picked key frames, ground truth (GT) captions and the captions generated by the baseline model and our proposed CMG model respectively.
+For each video, we show the picked keyframes, ground truth (GT) captions and the captions generated by the baseline model and our proposed CMG model respectively.
 To be specific, in the first example, our generated caption also gives the information about the person's clothes, which is the \emph{black shirt}, while the baseline results lose such fine-grained attributes.
 In the last example, our generated captions produce more descriptions on the video context: \emph{a fashion show}.
 We observe our generated video captions generally contain more useful semantic information than the baseline results.
 The proposed cross-modal graph with the learned meta concepts guides the video captioning model to focus on the fine-grained semantic attributes of the video frames, hence it allows the model to produce textual descriptions with more sufficient desired information than the baseline model.

 \textbf{The visualization of the correspondence between the generated visual and semantic meta concepts.} In Figure \ref{fig:vis}, we show the qualitative analysis for our learned visual and semantic meta concepts, where we visualize the video frames from different scenarios.
 Specifically, in the second example that is an animation clip, our learned cross-modal meta concepts can localize the visual regions of cartoon characters, while some pretrained object detection model may fail \cite{pan2020spatio}.
 The learned meta concepts also allow the generation model to keep aware of the visual context information, such as \emph{tournament} in the first video and \emph{race} in the third one, which generate precise captioning words on the video context.
-The model can hardly give reasonable attended visual regions for some items that are not shown in the video frames, for instance, \emph{camera} in the last video caption.
 Generally, the learned cross-modal meta concepts show promising results, where the CMG model gives more useful textual descriptions than the baseline model, thus boosts the model captioning performance.